Kenneth Branagh: Career

-Theatre
+1980–1988: Rise to prominence

+Branagh's first film appearance was as an uncredited role as a Cambridge student in the sports drama Chariots of Fire (1981).
 Branagh achieved early success in his native Northern Ireland for his role as Billy, the title character in the BBC's Play for Today trilogy known as the Billy Plays (1982–84), written by Graham Reid and set in Belfast.
 He received acclaim in the UK for his stage performances, first winning the 1982 SWET Award for Best Newcomer, for his role as Judd in Julian Mitchell's Another Country, after leaving RADA.
-Branagh was part of the 'new wave' of actors to emerge from the Academy.
+Branagh was part of the new wave of actors to emerge from the academy.
 Others included Jonathan Pryce, Juliet Stevenson, Alan Rickman, Anton Lesser, Bruce Payne and Fiona Shaw.
 In 1984, he appeared in the Royal Shakespeare Company production of Henry V, directed by Adrian Noble.
 The production played to sold-out audiences, especially at the Barbican in the City of London.
 It was this production that he adapted for the film version of the play in 1989.
-He and David Parfitt founded the Renaissance Theatre Company in 1987, following success with several productions on the London 'Fringe', including Branagh's full-scale production of Romeo and Juliet at the Lyric Studio, co-starring with Samantha Bond.
+He and David Parfitt founded the Renaissance Theatre Company in 1987, following success with several productions on the London Fringe, including Branagh's full-scale production of Romeo and Juliet at the Lyric Studio, co-starring with Samantha Bond.

 The first major Renaissance production was Branagh's Christmas 1987 staging of Twelfth Night at Riverside Studios in Hammersmith, starring Richard Briers as Malvolio and Frances Barber as Viola, and with an original score by actor, musician, and composer Patrick Doyle, who two years later was to compose the music for Branagh's film adaptation of Henry V. This Twelfth Night was later adapted for television.
+The company's debut season also included Public Enemy, a play written by Branagh set in his native Belfast.
+Also in 1987, Branagh found his first leading film role as James Moon in the British film adaptation of J.L.
+Carr's book A Month in The Country.
+Here he plays a homosexual ex-army officer who, following the war, has taken on a job to excavate a burial in the churchyard.
+He instead spends most of his time looking for Saxon treasures.
+The film is set in a 1920s rural Yorkshire village, where Branagh’s character meets a character played by Colin Firth, also in his first major role.